-As an institution of the Assemblies of God, Northwest College has standards for student behavior based on Biblical precepts and principles, the doctrinal statements of the church, and on widely-held practices in the fellowship.
+As an institution of the Assemblies of God, Northwest College has standards for student behavior based on Biblical precepts and principles, the doctrinal statements of the church, and generally held practices in the fellowship.

 This handbook is published to acquaint the student with the way of life at NC .
-It will tell him what he can expect of the College and what the College expects of him as he seeks to prepare himself for Christian ministry.
+It tells the student what he can expect of the College and what the College expects of him as he seeks to prepare himself for spiritual and social maturity.

+Christian ministry.

-Among the Northwest College's distinctive reasons for existence are the stimulation and guidance of young people toward holy living and broadened spiritual and social maturity.
+Among Northwest College's distinctive reasons for existence are the motivation and guidance of young people toward holy living and broadened